Contrasting Air France-KLM (AFLYY) and The Competition

 |2.44

-As a group, “Air transportation, scheduled” companies have a potential upside of 33.42%.
-Given Air France-KLM’s peers stronger consensus rating and higher possible upside, analysts plainly believe Air France-KLM has less favorable growth aspects than its peers.
+As a group, “Air transportation, scheduled” companies have a potential upside of 35.41%.
+Given Air France-KLM’s peers stronger consensus rating and higher probable upside, analysts plainly believe Air France-KLM has less favorable growth aspects than its peers.

-Air France-KLM has a beta of 1.61, indicating that its stock price is 61% more volatile than the S&P 500.
-Comparatively, Air France-KLM’s peers have a beta of 2.38, indicating that their average stock price is 138% more volatile than the S&P 500.

-This table compares Air France-KLM and its peers top-line revenue, earnings per share and valuation.
+This table compares Air France-KLM and its peers top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue